Joseph R. Knowland

 Joseph Russell Knowland (August 5, 1873 – February 1, 1966) was an American politician and newspaper publisher.
-He served as a member of the United States House of Representatives from California and was owner, editor and publisher of the Oakland Tribune.
+He served six terms as a member of the United States House of Representatives from California from 1904 to 1915.
+He was the owner, editor and publisher of the Oakland Tribune.
 He was the father of United States Senator William F. Knowland.

 Early life

 Knowland was born in Alameda, California on August 5, 1873, the son of Joseph Knowland (1833–1912) and Hannah Bailey Russell (1832–1921).
 His siblings included two sisters, Sadie (1864–1905) and Lucille (1870–1926), and a brother, Hollis, who died in infancy.
 Knowland attended Alameda Park Street Primary School and Hopkins Academy, and graduated from the University of the Pacific in 1895.

 Start of career

 After college, Knowland joined his father's wholesale lumber and shipping business.
 His business career proved successful, and ventures in which Knowland participated included: Gardiner Mill Company (president); Kennedy Mine & Milling Company (director); Alameda National Bank (director); and Union Savings Bank of Oakland (director).

 He was also active in several fraternal and civic organizations, to include the Freemasons, Shriners, Elks, Modern Woodmen of America, Native Sons of the Golden West, and California Landmarks League.
 Knowland's memberships also included the California Centennials Council, California Historical Society, California Chamber of Commerce, California State Automobile Association, Oakland Chamber of Commerce, Oakland Community Chest, Mills College Board of Trustees, Oakland National Horse Show, and Athens Athletic Club.